 There a few things I have always found suspect about the HuffPost.
 The HuffPost seems to have less depth of information than its wide selection of sections would suggest: the large number of sections does not necessarily mean there is really so much significant specialized content.
 As I have worked in website development for more than 15 years I would posit that it is the result of two things: the first is using section headings to help with search engine optimization (SEO), and the second is pure laziness to properly categorize content into the most relevant section heading.
 I have no problem with the former, it’s part of the business of publishing on the Internet.
 The latter, however, as a reader, I find to be excruciatingly annoying.
 What exactly do I mean by this?
 It’s just that you tend to find the same articles repeated under the different sub-sections.
 Don’t waste my time by letting me think I can get more content in another section, when it is actually just the same content.

 Their articles are also terribly superficial.
-This, I suspect, is a result of the constant demand for a new headline and the so-called “24/7 news cycle” which is blamed for all the sub-par news content on any media.
+This, I suspect, is a result of the constant demand for a new headline and the so-called ‘24/7 news cycle’ that is blamed for all the sub-par news content on any media.
 Fair enough.
 What rubs me the wrong way on HuffPost though, is that they re-purpose the same content, over-and-over again, under new headlines.
 Their headlines are quite tabloid-style, and I don’t use tabloid in its traditional definition of paper layout, but rather the more familiar sense of journalism that focuses on the sensational.

 I also have a problem with the business model of Huffington Post, specifically that it does not pay writers to contribute.
 I know that their argument is that the writer receives compensation by having their work published in the first place.
 This is a bit of a circular argument, no?
 Writers are desperate to be published, but this does not justify their exploitation.
 I am strongly against the increasing trend of slave wages for the work of writers; a writer should be paid a fair wage for the value of their work, just like any other job.
 As we see the quality of published work consistently diminishing, one need look no further than the example set by industry leaders like the Huffington Post that have established that it is a talent not worth paying for.